Sofiane5900/easy-algorithms/README.md

 Each directory contains a complete implementation with:
 - Source code in C
-- Detailed comments explaining the logic
+- Comments explaining the logic
 - Example usage

 ## 📖 Reference